 - Josh GrobanYou Raise Me Up

 - Etta JamesAt Last

 - Johannes OerdingFür Immer Ab Jetzt

 Where do you want to go?
 Dream destinations for your honeymoon

 Stroll hand in hand for miles along the white sandy beach, enjoy togetherness and relax.
 The honeymoon is supposed to be the crowning conclusion of a wedding and is therefore associated with many longings and desires.
 But where is the journey to go?

 Popular honeymoon destinations include the Seychelles or Maldives, Bali or Mauritius.
 But even a city trip to Paris has its charm.
 So first of all the type of trip has to be clarified.
 Newlyweds with a passion for sports might be interested in an active holiday with diving offers.
-Several destinations can be explored on a cruise during shore excursions.
-Between the shore excursions you can indulge in the wellness offers on board.
+On a cruise, several destinations can be explored during shore excursions.
+Between shore excursions, you can pamper yourself with the wellness offers on board.
 Our tip: When booking, tell or write that it is a honeymoon or the Honey Moon.
 Often you will receive a small gift on arrival.